statalasso/statalasso.github.io/docs/cvlasso_help.md

 <a name="stlog-1-installation"></a><b><u>Installation</u></b>

-    To get the latest stable version of <i>lassopack</i> from our website, check the installation instructions at https://statalasso.github.io/installation/.
+    <b>cvlasso</b> is part of the <a href="http://www.stata.com/help.cgi?lassopack"><b>lassopack</b></a> package.
+To get the latest stable version of <a href="http://www.stata.com/help.cgi?lassopack"><b>lassopack</b></a> from
+    our website, check the installation instructions at https://statalasso.github.io/installation/.
     We update the stable website version more frequently than the SSC version.
+Earlier versions of
+    <a href="http://www.stata.com/help.cgi?lassopack">lassopack</a> are also available from the website.

-    To verify that <i>lassopack</i> is correctly installed, click on or type whichpkg lassopack (which requires <a href="http://www.stata.com/help.cgi?whichpkg"><b>whichpkg</b></a> to be installed; ssc install whichpkg).
+    To verify that <a href="http://www.stata.com/help.cgi?lassopack"><b>lassopack</b></a> is correctly installed, click on or type whichpkg lassopack (which requires <a href="http://www.stata.com/help.cgi?whichpkg"><b>whichpkg</b></a> to be installed; ssc install whichpkg).

 <a name="stlog-1-acknowledgements"></a><b><u>Acknowledgements</u></b>